Scenes from the Class Struggle in Springfield

 "Scenes from the Class Struggle in Springfield" is the fourteenth episode of the seventh season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 4, 1996.
-In this episode, Marge buys a Chanel suit and is invited to join the Springfield Country Club.
-Marge becomes obsessed with trying to fit in, but she decides she would rather go back to the way things were than continue to pursue high social ambitions.
+It originally aired on Fox in the United States on February 4, 1996.
+In this episode, Marge buys a Chanel suit and, invited to join the Springfield Country Club, becomes obsessed with trying to fit in with Springfield's upper class.

 The episode was written by Jennifer Crittenden and directed by Susie Dietter.
 It was the first time that a female writer and director were credited in the same episode.
 Tom Kite guest starred in the episode, and he enjoyed recording his parts for it.
 The episode's title is based on the 1989 film Scenes from the Class Struggle in Beverly Hills.

 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 8.8, and was the fifth-highest-rated show on the Fox network the week it aired.

 Plot

 The Simpsons travel to the Ogdenville mall to buy a new television after Grampa breaks their old one.
-Marge and Lisa visit a discount store, where Marge finds a fancy $2800 Chanel suit on sale for $90.
+Marge and Lisa visit a discount store, where Marge finds a $2800 Chanel suit on sale for $90.
 Later Marge encounters an old classmate, Evelyn, at the Kwik-E-Mart.
 Evelyn is impressed by Marge's fashion sense and invites her to the Springfield Country Club.

 Desperately trying to fit in with Evelyn's snobby friends at the club, Marge ignores their catty remarks after she wears the same Chanel suit on each visit.
 Lisa enjoys horseback riding at the club, but the rest of the family is uncomfortable there.
 After being trained by Tom Kite, Homer plays golf on the club's greens and learns Waylon Smithers is helping Mr. Burns cheat while caddying for him.
 In exchange for Homer's silence, Burns agrees to help Marge join the club.

-Marge tries to alter her suit for the club membership ceremony, but accidentally destroys it with her sewing machine, forcing her to buy a new suit.
+Marge tries to alter her suit for the club membership ceremony, but Lisa annoys her constantly about horses, causing her to snap.
+After Lisa leaves the room, Marge finishes her dress but accidentally steps on her sewing machine's foot control pedal, destroying it.
+She's now forced her to buy a new Chanel evening gown.
 As the family walks toward the party, Marge criticizes everyone else's behavior.
 When Homer tells the children they should thank her for pointing out how bad they really are, Marge realizes she has changed for the worse.
 The family skips the party and goes to Krusty Burger instead, unaware that the club has accepted Marge's membership.